johan-franco/csc208/ch1_counting/sect1.2.md

 ## 5
 To solve we first need to know how many combinations of 3 pennies and 3 nickles are.
 This can be accomplished using some of the math we did previously, where we found $B^6_3 = B^5_2+B^5_3$ to be 20.
 Multiplying coins needed for each row results in 120.
+All possible combination of rows are $2^6 = 64$, multiply by 6 is 384 coins.